bsoelch/Concat/doc/concat.md

 end                         ## end the if-statement
 ```

-Concat code is a sequence of 'words' separated by any number of white-spaces
+Concat code is a sequence of 'words' separated by white-spaces

 ### string and characters literals